Mani Skaria, Ph.D.

 Obviously, we pay the price – our high heat, many 3-digit temperature days.

 A fine and a balanced blend of tartness, sweetness, acidity, juiciness, color, and flavor are very appealing to consumers of grapefruit.
-The Rio Grande Valley of Texas is known for best tasting and red-flesh grapefruits in the world.
-Recent examples of Rio Red and Star Ruby grapefruits were developed by Dr. Richard A. Henz of Texas A&M University-Kingsville Citrus Center in Weslaco, Texas has become the backbone of the grapefruit industries in many places like south Texas, South Africa, and Israel.
-Prior to Rio Red and Star Ruby, Texas produced another red flesh grapefruit called the Ruby Red.
+The Rio Grande Valley of Texas is known for providing the best tasting grapefruits in the world, including red-flesh grapefruits.
+Recent examples of Star Ruby and Rio Red grapefruits were developed by Dr. Richard A. Henz of Texas A&M University-Kingsville Citrus Center in Weslaco, Texas, which has become the backbone of the grapefruit industries in many places like south Texas, South Africa, and Israel.
+Prior to the Rio Red and Star Ruby grapefruits, Texas produced another red flesh grapefruit called the Ruby Red.

 Annual heat unit is a measure of heat plants need and for proper growth and fruit development.
 This measure is used well in vegetables, and fruit trees.
 Crops have upper and lower temperature thresholds, outside of which the physiological functions are not normal.

 Grapefruit produces lots of fruit inside.
-The large size of a grapefruit tree brings shading effect to inside fruit.
-Together with internal fruit and warm condition, grapefruit tree produces higher quality fruit in places such as south Texas.
+The large size of a grapefruit tree brings a shading effect to the inside fruit.
+Together, with internal fruit and warm conditions, a grapefruit tree can produce higher quality fruit in places such as south Texas.

 Heat units are calculated as a function of:

 1) the number of days in a 30-day month

 2) taking 13oC (=55oF) as the temperature minimum for citrus physiology

 3) average monthly temperature of the region

 4) and the deviation from the minimum times 30 (days) give the heat units.